rockdev055/chakra-ui/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser [e.g. chrome, safari]
 - Version [e.g. 22]

-**Additional context** Add any other context about the problem here, or some background information of how you ran into this bug.
+**Additional context** Add any other context about the problem here.